(888) 552-6760 SCHEDULE AN APPOINTMENT

 Depending on your needs, your care team may also include a thoracic surgeon, radiation oncologist, pulmonologist, oncology nurses and supportive care clinicians, who work together to treat your disease and help you manage related side effects.
 The entire team works together with a “whole-person” focus, which is at the heart of our Lung Cancer Center's dedication to comprehensive, personalized care.

-As part of our integrative care model designed to help you stay strong during treatment, your care team may recommend a number of evidence-based supportive therapies, such as:
+As part of our supportive care model designed to help you stay strong during treatment, your care team may recommend a number of evidence-based supportive therapies, such as:

 Lung cancer clinical trials